Dødedans i London, Tottel

 Death speaketh to the Abbot.

-COMMETH forth Syr Abbot, with your brode hatte,
+COmmeth forth syr Abbot with your brode hatte,

-Beeth nought abashed thogh* ye hauen ryght;
+Beeth nought abasht if ye hauen ryght,

-Leaueth your abbey to some other wight.
+Leaueth your abbey to some other wight,

-Your heyre is of age your state to occupie;
+Your heyre is of age your state to occupie,

-Who that is fattest, I haue hym behyght,
+Who that is fattest I haue hym behyght,

-[Shall] in his graue* soonest putrifie.
+240 In his graue shall soonest putrifie.

 Abbeden